tim2000s/Boost-master-v3/README.md

 Since the IC evolve, the result is for me amazing and no hypo after lunch or dinner.
 Of course, the prebolus way is style working great, i just add a new possibility with carbs entry.

+AAPS-V3-RC3-AIMI V14 21/01/2022
+Small change for better behavior iTime will start in this condition :
+The size of the manual bolus is >= the variable iTime_Starting_Bolus and not anymore base one the value of total IOB.
+The quantity of carbs > 30.
+This time, i create an independant variable from the database, it will take the last carb entry.
+That means too, if you entry 45 carbs, and 60 minutes later
+10 carbs, it will stop iTime, because the last entry is 10 and not 45 carbs.
+For me it's not nécessary to entry 10 carbs when iTime is running with carbs, it will manage it without add 10.